Table of Contents

 Lateral: uncus of the temporal lobe

-Medial: body of the sphenoid and sella turcica
+Medial: the body of the sphenoid and sella turcica

 The internal carotid artery (ICA) enters the posterior inferior aspect of the cavernous sinus forming the cavernous part of the artery.
 Then it travels horizontally anteriorly within the sinus.